-Preferred distributions of the Operating Partnership are accrued at declaration and represent distributions on outstanding preferred units of partnership interests held by limited partners, or preferred units, and are included in net income attributable to noncontrolling interests.
-We allocate net operating results of the Operating Partnership after preferred distributions to third parties and to us based on the partners' respective weighted average ownership interests in the Operating Partnership.
-Net operating results of the Operating Partnership attributable to third parties are reflected in net income attributable to noncontrolling interests.
-Our weighted average ownership interest in the Operating Partnership was 85.6% and 83.3% for the nine months ended September 30, 2013 and 2012, respectively.
-As of September 30, 2013 and December 31, 2012, our ownership interest in the Operating Partnership was 85.6%.
-We adjust the noncontrolling limited partners' interests at the end of each period to reflect their interest in the Operating Partnership.
+We allocate our net operating results after preferred distributions based on our partners' respective weighted average ownership.
+Simon Property owns a majority of our units of partnership interest, or units, and certain series of our preferred units of partnership interest, or preferred units, which have terms comparable to outstanding shares of Simon Property preferred stock.
+Simon Property's weighted average ownership interest in us was 85.6% and 83.3% for the nine months ended September 30, 2013 and 2012, respectively.
+As of September 30, 2013 and December 31, 2012, Simon Property's ownership interest in us was 85.6%.
+We adjust the noncontrolling limited partners' interests at the end of each period to reflect their respective interests in us.